 Anne B. Warwick, MS, MD, MPH

-Anne B. Warwick, MS, MD, MPH received her undergraduate degree in Latin literature from Bryn Mawr College, and both her Master of Science degree in physiology and Doctorate in Medicine from the University of Minnesota, following which she remained in Minneapolis to complete a residency in pediatrics and a fellowship in pediatric hematology, oncology, and bone marrow transplantation.
+Dr. Anne Warwick received her undergraduate degree in Latin literature from Bryn Mawr College, and both her Master of Science degree in physiology and Doctorate in Medicine from the University of Minnesota, following which she remained in Minneapolis to complete a residency in pediatrics and a fellowship in pediatric hematology, oncology, and bone marrow transplantation.
 She earned a Master of Public Health and completed a three-year “Docere” program in medical education and teaching at the Medical College of Wisconsin.
 She is board certified in both pediatrics and pediatric hematology-oncology.

-As a clinician, educator, and researcher, Dr. Warwick has practiced and taught pediatric hematology-oncology at Boston’s Floating Hospital for Infants and Children (Tufts University) and Children’s Hospital of Wisconsin (Medical College of Wisconsin), where she worked to establish multi-disciplinary clinics for survivors of childhood cancer and for children, adolescents, and young adults with bone and muscle cancers.
+As a clinician, educator, and researcher, Dr. Warwick has practiced and taught pediatric hematology-oncology and established multidisciplinary clinics for survivors of childhood cancer, and for children, adolescents, and young adults with bone and muscle cancers.
 She has served on committees for the American Society of Clinical Oncology (Education and CME) and the American Society of Pediatric Hematology and Oncology (Publications, Practice, and Nominating).
-She has been active in the Children’s Oncology Group and was the Principal Investigator first for Walter Reed National Military Medical Center and then for the entire Uniformed Services Oncology Consortium.
-She is currently a member of the Executive Council for the American Academy of Pediatrics’ Section on Hematology-Oncology.
+She has been active in the Children’s Oncology Group and is currently a member of the Executive Council for the American Academy of Pediatrics’ Section on Hematology-Oncology.

 Diana R. Williams, MD, MHPE, FACEP